rigatoni-i/rigatoni-i/README.md

 # 👋 Hi there, I'm ΜΑΓΔΑΛΗΝΗ!

-🎓 I'm a Computer & Electronic Systems Engineering student at the **International Hellenic University**, passionate about Software Engineering, technology, and continuous learning.
+🎓 I'm an Information & Electronic Systems Engineering student at the **International Hellenic University**, passionate about Software Engineering, technology, and continuous learning.

 💻 I’m currently focused on:
 - Building **Java** and **backend** development skills